thruthesky/centerx/README.v2.md

   The banner that is displayed everywhere with or without category.
   When a category has a category banner, then the category banner will be display. or global banner will be displayed.

+- All country banner.
+  - User can select all country to post a banner on all the countries if the banner can be displayed by the **default banner** rule.
+  - User can select all country only from the root domain that is not belong to a country like 'sonub.com'.
+  - All country code is `AC`.
+  - Since all country banner is displayed on all countries, it should be expensive than another other country's global banner point.
+  - All country global banner is also applying the global multiplying.
+    This means, when the all country top banner is 10,000 point per day for a category, and the global multiplying is 4, then, All country global top banner is 40,000 per day.

+- Default banner
+  If a category has no banner for the given banner type, then it will choose an available banner with the follow rule.
+  - First, it will look for a global banner of the same banner type of the same cafe country.
+  - Second, it will look for a banner of the same banner type of same category of all country banner.
+  - Third, it will look for a global banner of same banner type of all country banner.
+  - Forth, it will display the hard coded banner from the PHP source code.

 - Banners that has longer end dates will appear first.

 - Point payment